In this article

 1. Developer cost savings

 This is the most straightforward component.
 Instead of hiring integration engineers or pulling your existing team off core features, you pay a platform fee.
-Albato Embedded starts at $1,500 per month for the Starter plan (900,000 transactions, up to 5 connectors) and $3,500 per month for the Pro plan (5 million transactions, unlimited connectors, 2 custom connectors per month built by Albato).
+Albato Embedded Pro starts at $5,000 per month and includes 5 million transactions, unlimited connectors, and 2 custom connectors per month built by Albato.

 How to calculate: (Number of integrations needed x cost per in-house integration) minus annual platform fee = developer cost savings.